ricaelum42/Replication-of-SafeDrug/README.md

     - PRESCRIPTIONS.csv: Consists of medications ordered for each research subject
     - DIAGNOSES\_ICD.csv: Consists of ICD9 diagnosis codes for each research subject
     - ROCEDURES\_ICD.csv: Consists of ICD9 procedure codes for each research subject
-- Other datasets for drug information can be directly obtains from the original repository
+- Other datasets for drug information can be directly obtains from the author's repository
     - RXCUI2atc4.csv: A mapping file that maps from RSCUI code to ATC 4th level code
     - drug-atc.csv: A mapping file that maps from CID code to ATC code
     - rxnorm2RXCUI.txt: A mapping file that maps from RxNorm code to RXCUI code